loopasam/Project-work/README.md

-stuffs related to modeling are here:
+# stuffs related to modeling are here:
 - [ java programing for making model using Eclipse]( https://github.com/Ashwini607/Project-work/blob/master/Documents/workspace/trial/src/trial)

 - [ Result of models in different RDF serialisation](https://github.com/Ashwini607/Project-work/blob/master/Documents)
+---

-I have kept the chemblDatabase queries in a folder /Documents/EBIDatabase/Query. we can directlly run the query using terminal but for running on sparql-endpoint of database, remove the comment from query.
+#I have kept the chemblDatabase queries in a folder /Documents/EBIDatabase/Query. we can directlly run the query using
+terminal but for running on sparql-endpoint of database, remove the comment from query.

 some of the Queries related to ChEMBL sparql endpoint are mention below: